 Why can't we use a monadic truth-predicate in semantics?
 Such a predicate works well as long as we are concerned with the language of the sentential calculus: in saying that $\neg p$ is true just in case p is not, or that $p \land q$ is true just in case both p and q are, we are entirely successful in specifying the truth-conditions of certain complex sentences in terms of the truth-conditions of their syntactic constituents.
 Indeed, I think we can regard semantic theory here as providing an explanation why $p \land q$ has the truth-value it has.
-If $p \land q$ is true, it is true because both p and q are true, and if $p \land q$ is false, it is false because it is not the case that both p and q are true.7 This is just what semanticists seek to do: they explain why certain complex expressions have the semantic values they do in terms of the semantic values of their constituents and their structure.8
+If $p \land q$ is true, it is true because both p and q are true, and if $p \land q$ is false, it is false because it is not the case that both p and q are true.
+This is just what semanticists seek to do: they explain why certain complex expressions have the semantic values they do in terms of the semantic values of their constituents and their structure.
+The prob-

-7 For a defense of this view about the explanatory power of semantic theories, see Szabó (forthcoming).
+&lt;sup>7 For a defense of this view about the explanatory power of semantic theories, see Szabó (2019).

-8 I'd like to stay clear of the debate whether this is all semantics should do.
+&lt;sup>8 I would like to stay clear of the debate whether this is all semantics should do.
 There are familiar arguments to the effect that the meaning of a sentence is not exhausted by its truth-conditions, including considerations relating to attitude reports, presupposition, discourse dynamics, and conventional implicature.
 What matters here is the relatively uncontroversial claim that for declarative sentences difference in truth-conditions is sufficient for difference in meaning.

-The problem is that to provide this sort of explanation in the case of more complex languages semanticists need relative truth-predicates.
+lem is that to provide this sort of explanation in the case of more complex languages semanticists need relative truth-predicates.

-$\mathcal{L} \forall$, the language of the predicate calculus, contains variables - uninterpreted expressions substitutable for interpreted ones.
+$\mathcal{L}{\forall}$ , the language of the predicate calculus, contains variables - uninterpreted expressions substitutable for interpreted ones.
 Unlike the individual constant Viktor, the variable x is not assigned anything by the interpretation function but it can still replace Viktor anywhere salva beneformatione.
 The string corrupt (x) is well-formed yet neither true nor false simpliciter - it is true relative to an assignment g if and only if g maps x to a member of the set the interpretation function assigns to corrupt.
-This relative truth-predicate is the only one used to articulate truthconditions in \mathcal{L}{\forall} .
+This relative truth-predicate is the only one used to articulate truth-conditions in $\mathcal{L}{\forall}$ .
 For example, corrupt (Viktor) is true relative to an assignment g if and only if whatever the interpretation function assigns to Viktor is a member of whatever it assigns to corrupt.

 Terminology can mitigate discomfort: we can introduce the term 'formula' to refer to a category of expressions that include both corrupt (Viktor) and corrupt (x) and reserve the term 'sentence' for formulae without free variables.
-Then we don't have to say that sentential truth in $\mathcal{L} \forall$ is relative to assignment.
-Absolute truth can be introduced through a meaning postulate: if φ is a sentence then φ is true iff φ is true relative to all assignments.
-But verbal magic does not change the facts: insofar as our concern is to account for the truth-conditions of sentences of $\mathcal{L} \forall$, this new monadic truth-predicate is completely idle.
-The explanation of why a sentence has the truth-value it does relative to all assignments, and then we tuck the definition of monadic truth to the end.
+Then we do not have to say that sentential truth in $\mathcal{L}{\forall}$ is relative to assignment.
+Absolute truth can be introduced through a meaning postulate: if $\varphi$ is a sentence then $\varphi$ is true iff $\varphi$ is true relative to all assignments.
+But verbal magic does not change the facts: insofar as our concern is to account for the truth-conditions of sentences of $\mathcal{L}{\forall}$ , this new monadic truth-predicate is completely idle.
+The explanation of why a sentence has the truth-value it does proceeds as follows: first we give a complete explanation of why the sentence has the truth-value it does relative to all assignments, and then we tuck the definition of monadic truth to the end.